 Forget your cowboy movie blockbusters and your local barn-dance knees-up; if you want to get seriously down and dusty with the Wild West, grab yourself a paperback.
-The Western novel might be a genre currently our of favour but it has a long and illustrious history.
+The Western novel might be a genre currently out of favour, but it has a long and illustrious history.

 1. Zane Grey’s Riders of the Purple Sage (1912)

 Watch out, baddies, Lassiter’s in town!
-This popular classic has our gunslinging hero save a lady rancher from an unwelcome marriage to a Mormon elder out in the Utah badlands.
-Grey’s back-catalogue includes, count ‘em, over forty Old West adventure stories, but here’s a fine place to start.
+This popular classic has our gun-slinging hero save a lady rancher from an unwelcome marriage to a Mormon elder out in the Utah badlands.
+Grey’s back-catalogue includes, count ‘em, over forty Old West adventure stories, but here is a fine place to start.

 2. Laura Ingalls Wilder’s Little House On The Prairie (1935)

 Okay, it’s not a cowboy story per se, but it’s still one of the most enduring frontier tales in American literature.
 Based on Ingall’s own life, Little House documents one family’s attempt to become bone-fide homesteaders, as they migrate in a covered wagon from the forests of Wisconsin to Indian Territory in Kansas.
 This is the real deal.

 3. Walter Van Tilburg Clark’s The Ox-Bow Incident (1940)